baijum/selenium-python/source/api.rst

   `desired_capabilities` argument)

-  - name
+   .. attribute::  name

       Returns the name of the underlying browser for this instance.

-  - start_client():
+   .. method:: start_client()

       Called before starting a new session.
 This method may be overridden to define custom startup behavior.

-  - stop_client()
+   .. method:: stop_client()

       Called after executing a quit command.
 This method may be overridden to define custom shutdown behavior.

-  - start_session(desired_capabilities, browser_profile=None)
+   .. method:: start_session(desired_capabilities, browser_profile=None)

       Creates a new session with the desired capabilities.

       *desired_capabilities:* A dictionry with following keys:

         - *browser_name:* The name of the browser to request.

         - *version:* Which browser version to request.

         - *platform:* Which platform to request the browser on.

         - *javascript_enabled:* Whether the new session should support JavaScript.

         - *browser_profile:* A
           selenium.webdriver.firefox.firefox_profile.FirefoxProfile
           object.
 Only used if Firefox is requested.

-  - create_web_element(element_id)
+   .. method:: create_web_element(element_id)

       Creates a web element with the specified element_id.

   - execute(driver_command, params=None)